Tommy-Bie/Tommy-Bie.github.io/_pages/about.md

 ## News

+- [2025.07] I received HKUST RedBird PhD Award for the second time.
 - [2025.02] One paper got accepted by CVPR 2025!
 - [2024.06] One paper got accepted by MICCAI 2024!
 - [2023.12] One paper got accepted by AAAI 2024!